 Many sellers upload all photos under the parent SKU and assume Walmart automatically applies them to children.

-- Color or size choice does not update images
+- switching color or size does not update images

 Each child should explicitly include: PrimaryImageURL